microsoft/chiron/README.md

 ## Features
 - Front End Client:
-	- UNDER CONSTRUCTION
+	- Natural language chat UI and AI generative answers
 - Back End API:
-	- UNDER CONSTRUCTION
-- Document Preparation:
-	- UNDER CONSTRUCTION
+	- HTTP triggered function to process
+  - Langchain powered agentic orchestration or direct tool calling (controllable by USE_SUPERVISOR environment variable)

 ## Application Architecture

-- **User Interface**:  The application's chat interface is a react/js web application.
+- **User Interface**:  The application's chat interface is a react/js web application hosted as a [Static Web App](https://azure.microsoft.com/en-us/products/app-service/static).
 This interface is what accepts user messages and questions, routes request to the application backend, and displays generated responses.
-	- originally based on the sample front end found in [Sample Chat App with AOAI - GitHub](https://github.com/microsoft/sample-app-aoai-chatGPT)
+	- This was originally based on the sample front end found in [Sample Chat App with AOAI - GitHub](https://github.com/microsoft/sample-app-aoai-chatGPT)
 - **Backend**:
-	- UNDER CONSTRUCTION
-- **Document Preparation**:
-	- UNDER CONSTRUCTION
+	- A [Python Azure Function](https://learn.microsoft.com/en-us/azure/azure-functions/functions-reference-python?tabs=get-started%2Casgi%2Capplication-level&pivots=python-mode-decorators) that processes requests from the front end and routes them to the Azure OpenAI service.
+  	- [Langchain](https://x.y.z/overview) - builds and orchestrates the agents, RAG pattern completion between the services, and API actions while managing chat history and other capabilities.
+    - [Azure OpenAI Service](https://learn.microsoft.com/azure/search/search-what-is-azure-search) - provides the Large Language Models to generate responses and for vectorization when needed.

 - **Basic Logical Flow**: